 —Jennifer Kessler, mom and stepmom

 Challenges are inevitable in a blended family.
 There are losses to be grieved.
-There adjustments to be implemented.
+There are adjustments to be implemented.
 There are parenting disagreements and stepsibling rivalries.
 There is also love to be cherished, and relationships to be valued.
-Many step families turn to a counselor as they navigate the emotional, social, and physical challenges of establishing their family.
+Many stepfamilies turn to a counselor as they navigate the emotional, social, and physical challenges of establishing their new family.
 Therapy for blended families has helped many start their journey on the right foot.

 Your blended family may be well on its journey or it may be just setting out.
 No matter where you are in that process of blending, if you are bumping up against roadblocks, consider reaching out to a licensed marriage and family therapist (LMFT) at Thriveworks in Littleton, CO.

 When two families come together to form a new family, there is no mold, no formula, and no way they “should” look.
 That blended families can have no limits is one of their greatest challenges and one of their greatest beauties.
 When people are clear about their roles and willing to address challenges, then family members are often free to love one another well.

 As you read about blending a family, did you recognize any of the challenges?
 Most likely, you did.
 These common challenges also have common solutions.
-That is why many step families work with a therapist.
+That is why many stepfamilies work with a qualified therapist.
 Being a loving, tight-knit family is possible, but it may take some work.
 Skilled counselors like those at Thriveworks in Littleton, CO can guide that process.
 Blended family therapy is not a silver bullet or a magic formula, but it is often the support that people need to establish their unique, harmonious home.

 If you are ready to reach out, licensed relationship therapists at Thriveworks in Littleton, CO are ready to meet with you and your family.
 When you contact our office, know that a scheduling specialist will answer your call and help you schedule an appointment.
 We know that families are busy, so we offer evening and weekend appointments, both in-person and online.
 We also accept many different forms of insurance.
-Let’s work together to blend your family.
-Call Thriveworks Littleton today.
+Let’s work together to create a happy family.
+Call Thriveworks in Littleton, CO today.